Einstein-Yang-Mills-Lorentz black holes: Introduction

 In this work, we are interested in finding solutions of the EYM equations associated with the Lorentz group as gauge group.
 The main motivation for considering such a gauge symmetry is offered by the spin connection dynamics.
 This connection is introduced for a consistent description of spinor fields defined on curved space-times.
 Although general coordinate transformations do not have spinor representations \cite{Hehl}, they can be described by the representations associated with the Lorentz group.
 In addition, they can be used to define alternative theories of gravity \cite{Sciama}.

-We shall impose that the spin connection is dynamical and its evolution is determined by the Yang-Mills action related to the $SO(1,n-1)$ symmetry, where $n$ is the number of dimensions of the space-time.
+We shall impose the requirement that the spin connection is dynamical and its evolution is determined by the Yang-Mills action related to the $SO(1,n-1)$ symmetry, where $n$ is the number of dimensions of the space-time.
 In order to complete the EYM equations, we shall assume that gravitation is described by the metric of a Lorentzian manifold.
-We shall find vacuum analytic solutions to the EYM system by choosing a particular $ansatz$, that will relate the spin connection with the gauge connection.
+We shall find vacuum analytic solutions to the EYM system by choosing a particular $ansatz$, which will relate the spin connection to the gauge connection.
+Therefore, this assumption provides additional gravitational degrees of freedom besides the ones given by the standard case, so that all the BH configurations found by this approach are not associated with an internal symmetry group and they do not carry any classical hair (i.e. they constitute a class of non-hairy BH solutions in a pure gravity model).

 This work is organized in the following way.
 First, in Section II, we present basic features of the EYM model.
 In Section III, we show the general results based on the Lorentz group taking as a starting point the spin connection, which yields exact solutions to the EYM equations in vacuum.
 The expressions of the field for the Schwarzschild-de Sitter metric in a four-dimensional space-time are shown in Section IV, where we also remark some properties of particular the solutions in higher dimensional space-times.
 Finally, we classify the Yang-Mills field configurations through Carmeli method in Section V, and we present the conclusions obtained from our analysis in Section VI.